Medical Sciences and Oxford University Innovation

 Basic research often leads to the creation of new inventions, know-how and expertise that are of value to other organisations, business and industry.
 Oxford University Innovation can help with the commercial exploitation of such intellectual property and expertise.

-We have a large team of Technology Transfer professionals experienced in many areas of the medical sciences including drug discovery, vaccine development, genetics, cell biology, medical devices and patient reported outcome measures.
-Our team offers a range of services to researchers including assessing the commercial potential of research outcomes, advising on patent strategy to fit with publication plans, negotiating IP licensing contracts, identifying sources of translational funding and investment for spin-out companies, and supporting student entrepreneurship activities.
+We have a large team of Licensing and Ventures professionals experienced in many areas of the medical sciences including drug discovery, vaccine development, genetics, cell biology, medical devices and patient reported outcome measures.
+Our team offers a range of services to researchers including assessing the commercial potential of research outcomes, advising on patent strategy to fit with publication plans, negotiating IP licensing contracts, identifying sources of translational funding and investment for spinout companies, and supporting student entrepreneurship activities.

 Our Consulting Services team supports researchers wishing to undertake consultancies and supports departments wishing to provide technical services.
 They offer a professional service to reduce hassle for researchers in arranging such contracts.
-Andrew Goff is the Head of Consulting Services.
 You can also find more information and case studies on consulting projects within Medical Sciences in our brochure.

 Contacting Oxford University Innovation

-We welcome questions about intellectual property, potential patents or consultancy arrangements at any time, and the earlier the better when it comes to patenting.
-Your key contacts in the Medical Sciences Division are listed below and are available to discuss any commercial interactions or projects you may be considering.
+We welcome questions about intellectual property, potential patents or consultancy arrangements at any time, and the earlier the better when it comes to patenting and discuss any commercial interactions or projects and ventures you may be considering.

 Part of the Wider Research Support Network